awsdocs/aws-go-developer-guide/doc_source/sessions.rst

 environment variable is set to a truthy value, the session is created from the configuration values from the shared configuration (:file:`~/.aws/config`) and shared credentials (:file:`~/.aws/credentials`) files.
-See `Sessions with a Shared Configuration File`_ for more information.
+See :ref:`sessions-with-shared-config` for more information.

 Create a session with the default configuration and request handlers.
 The following example creates a session with credentials, region, and profile values from either the environment variables